oemof/tespy/doc/tespy_modules/components.rst

     def outlets(self):
         return ['out1', 'out2']

-The number of inlets and outlets might even be generic, e. g. if you have added an attribute :code:`'num_in'` your code could look like this:
+The number of inlets and outlets might even be generic, e.g. if you have added an attribute :code:`'num_in'` your code could look like this:

 .. code:: python